 The third clinical study was an open-label, randomized bridging study in 66 normal elderly volunteers to establish the tolerability, safety, and pharmacokinetic (PK) profile of 3 different formulations of Axona administered for 14 days either with a 7-day titration (7 days at 10 grams MCTs followed by 7 days at 20 grams MCTs) or without titration (14 days at 20 grams MCTs).
 The original formulation of Axona used in the AD controlled clinical trial required reconstitution with a "meal replacement drink," such as Ensure®, in order to enhance product tolerability.
 The 2 new formulations tested each contained an identical amount of MCTs as the original formulation, but different amounts of proteins and carbohydrates, and allowed for reconstitution in 4-8 ounces of water.
-The highest mean BHB levels (C{max}) and areaunder-the-curve (AUC) values were observed in the cohort of subjects receiving the high-protein formulation at the 20-gram MCT level also experienced the latest onset of most GI AEs.
+The highest mean BHB levels ($C{\rm max}$) and areaunder-the-curve (AUC) values were observed in the cohort of subjects receiving the high-protein formulation at the 20-gram MCT level.
+This cohort of subjects receiving the high-protein formulation at the 20-gram MCT level also experienced the latest onset of most GI AEs.
 This is the formulation of Axona selected for marketing.